Adriana-Huerta/Final-Project/Proposal.md

 https://github.com/Adriana-Huerta/Final-Project/tree/main

 ## Description
-This project will have a digital rain effect, trails of colorful drips will run down the screen.
-While in the forefront a still image will show and overlap the rain, it will not be covered by the effect at all.
+This project will have a digital rain effect, trails of reds and simialr hues fall in the background as the playable wizard shoots fireballs in the forefront.

 ## Features
 - Digital rain
 	- Add code that will have the screen background covered in rain trails.
-- Changing color of the rain
+- Being able to move around on screen.
-	- Change the color of the drops and trails within the rain code.
+	- Press left or right to move your wizard across the screenspace.
-- A still image in the forefront
+- A crazy wizard with an obsession with fireballs
-	- Import an image I've made and place it in the forefront.
+	- Import an image I've made and place it in the forefront and when spacebar is pressed a fireball shoots out.

 ## Challenges
 - How to overlap images without the rain covering the picture.